-- Harrison's nickname was "Old Man Canoe." - His father, Benjamin, signed the Declaration of Independence. - He was the first president from the Whig Party. - He was president for 2 months before dying. - He freed one of his slaves. - He and his wife had 3 children. - His grandson, Benjamin, also became president. - F Harrison pursued a career in the military. - He was not very interested in becoming the President of the United States. - F He held rallies to try to become president. - Harrison was a famous war hero in his day. - F He retired in his boyhood hometown in Virginia.
+- F Harrison's nickname was "Old Man Canoe." - His father, Benjamin, signed the Declaration of Independence. - He was the first president from the Whig Party. - He was president for 2 months before dying. - F He freed one of his enslaved servants. - F He and his wife had 3 children. - F His grandson, Benjamin, also became president. - Harrison pursued a career in the military. - He was not very interested in becoming the President of the United States. - F He held rallies to try to become president. - F Harrison was a famous war hero in his day. - F He retired in his boyhood hometown in Virginia.